alchemy-swift/alchemy/Quickstarts/README.md

 This project is a single Xcode project that contains three targets; an iOS app, the `Backend` package from above, and a `Shared` library providing shared code for them.

 The `Shared` library contains type safe API definitions of the endpoints mentioned above using `Papyrus`.
 The `Backend` serves them and the iOS app is simple todo app built with these endpoints.

+It demonstrates:
+- Everything in `Backend`
+- Providing Papyrus endpoints on the backend
+- Requesting Papyrus endpoints on iOS
+- Enforcing type safety by sharing Papyrus endpoints between client and server

 #### Running It